 join the lab

-My research program is diverse.
-I am looking for students that are enthusiastic about conducting research that is complementary to the questions I am personally interested in, but are also independent and seek to expand beyond the work the lab is doing towards their own personal interests.
-Much of my lab's research is field based, but also includes substantial laboratory work, and quantitative analyses.
+Our research program is diverse.
+I am looking for students that are enthusiastic about conducting research that is complementary to the questions we are asking in the lab.
+That being said, I am excited about students pushing the boundaries of what we as a lab are doing and bringing new exciting ideas and techniques to inform how we understand coastal ecosystems and their conservation.
+Much of our research is field based, but also includes substantial laboratory work, and quantitative analyses.
 I am excited to work with students that are interested in any combination of these approaches.

 If you are interested, have a look at the below sites to learn more about the EEB program and our requirements and criteria.
 If you think our lab may be a good fit for you, feel free to contact me directly.
 In your email, please include the following information:

 - What are your personal interests in ecology and what are your career goals?